This information should not be relied upon as legal or professional advice. Read the disclaimer.

 In most cases it only covers buildings constructed before 1 January 2009.
 The Government wanted to ensure that new housing development would avoid flood risk areas or take adequate precautions.

 Customers who are or may be excluded are likely to benefit from contacting a specialist broker.
-BIBA has also developed a scheme intended ‘to provide BIBA members with comprehensive cover at highly competitive terms’.
+The British Insurance Brokers’ Association (BIBA) has also developed a scheme intended ‘to provide BIBA members with comprehensive cover at highly competitive terms’.

 There have however also been reports that not all insurers or brokers are signed up to Flood Re, despite the approach outlined above.